mykcryptodev/paws-vote/README.md

 1. Deploy a new contract via thirdweb to the base network
 2. Use postman to make a new api key for syndicate on the base network (https://frame.syndicate.io/)

+- Don't skip this.
+Each contract needs its own api key!!

 3. Make the address from syndicate as a VOTE_ON_BEHALF role on the contract
 4. In frame/app/vote/page, update VOTE_CONTRACT to the address of the new contract
 5. Update the contractAddress in airdrop/airdrop.js to be the gaslite airdrop contract address